grafana/grafana/docs/sources/enterprise/enterprise-configuration.md

 ### connection_timeout

-This setting defines the number of seconds to wait for a connection to the caching backend.
+This setting defines the duration to wait for a connection to the caching backend.

-The default is `5` seconds.
+The default is `5s`.

 ### read_timeout

-This setting defines the number of seconds to wait for the caching backend to return a cached result.
-To disable this timeout, set this value to `0`.
+This setting defines the duration to wait for the caching backend to return a cached result.
+To disable this timeout, set this value to `0s`.

-The default is `0` seconds (disabled).
+The default is `0s` (disabled).

 > **Note:** Disabling this timeout is not recommended in production environments.